stacey0331/cs225-final-project/docs/team_proposal.md

 Tarjan's Strongly Connected Component Algorithm
    * Function Inputs: takes 1 airport from user input in the terminal.
+   * Function Outputs: a list of airports that are strongly connected to the input airport.
+   * Function Efficiency: since Tarjan's Strongly Connected Component Algorithm is based off DFS, its time complexity will be O(V+E), and space complexity will be O(V).

+BFS
+   * Function Inputs: a list of airports that are strongly connected.
    * Function Outputs: a list of airports to visit in BFS order.
-   * Function Efficiency: since Tarjan's Strongly Connected Component Algorithm is based off DFS, its time complexity will be O(V+E), and space complexity will be O(V).
+   * Function Efficiency: time complexity is O(V+E) when adjacency list is used.
+Its space complexity will be O(V) since in the worst case we have to hold all vertices in the queue.

 ## Timeline